marianmeres/jay/README.md

 ### The naive

 _Jay_ keeps all the data in memory, with serialization to disk occurring only during write operations.
 This design results in high speed but limited scalability.
-For managing thousands of documents, many concurrent write operations or distributing instances across multiple nodes, alternative solutions should be considered.
+For managing many thousands of documents, perhaps many potential concurrent write operations or the need to distribute multiple server instances across multiple nodes, alternative solutions should be considered.

 ## The built in admin client GUI